lppassos/docker_compose_templates/spark-hadoop-containers/README.md

 * [Yarn](http://localhost:8088)
 * [Spark](http://localhost:8080)

-It also includes a mysql image to store some data.
+It also includes a mysql image to store the hive catalog.